-Mr Donald James Erskine - Director

-Occupation Managing Director - Industrial Conveying (Aust.)
-Pty Ltd in the Bendigo Community.

-Experience Don is trained as a mechanical engineer.
-He is Managing Director of Industrial
+Mr Donald James Erskine - Director Occupation Managing Director - Industrial Conveying (Aust.)
+Pty Ltd Experience Don is trained as a mechanical engineer.
+He is Managing Director of Industrial Conveying (Aust.)

-Conveying (Aust.)
 Pty Limited which was formed by Don in 1979.
-His previous appointments include non-executive Director of Bendigo Bank and a member of the Bank's Credit, IT Strategy and Property Committees, Director of North West Country Credit Union Co-op Ltd, Director of Community Telco Australia and Director of Bendigo Economic Development Committee.
-Don is actively involved
+His previous appointments include non-executive Director of Bendigo Bank and a member of the Bank's Credit, IT Strategy and Property Committees, Director of North West Country Credit Union Co-op Ltd, Director of Coliban Water, Director of Community Telco Australia and Director of Bendigo Economic Development Committee, Chairman of Australian Technical College and Director of Bendigo Regional Institute of TAFE.
+Don is actively involved in the Bendigo Community.